mikegcoleman/hybrid-workshop/pwd_readme.md

 ## <a name="task5"></a> Task 5: Application Lifecycle Management

 Now that we've deployed our application, let's take a look at some common tasks that admins need to do to keep their apps running and up-to-date.
-We'll start by upgrading the web front end, next we'll scale that service to meet demand, and then finally we'll see how to deal with the failur of a node in our UCP cluster.
+We'll start by upgrading the web front end, next we'll scale that service to meet demand, and then finally we'll see how to deal with the failure of a node in our UCP cluster.

 ### <a name="task5.1"></a> Task 5.1: Upgrading the Web Front-end